-At the top of your Seller dashboard, you'll see notifications of all recent activity in your seller account.
+At the top of your seller standards dashboard, you'll see notifications of all recent activity in your seller account.

-The summary box shows your current seller level, and shows details for the different areas that make up your seller level.
-If you'd like to see your status for other countries within the seller standards program, click the drop-down box in the upper right of the summary box.
+The first section shows your current seller level, and shows details for the different areas that make up your seller level.
+If you'd like to see your status for other regions within the seller performance standards program, select one from the drop-down menu labeled "Region."

 Your seller level is evaluated on the 20th of each month.
-The left toggle shows your current seller level and a snapshot of your performance on the day of your last evaluation.
-The right toggle shows your projected seller level, basically what it would be if your next evaluation occurred today.
-The projected seller level is updated daily.
+The first section shows your current seller level and a snapshot of your performance on the day of your last evaluation.
+The second section shows what your seller level would be if you were evaluated today.
+The second section is updated daily.
 You can check your performance areas daily to see how you're doing and where you can improve.
-You can also click the trending data link to see more about your performance.

 The three performance levels are:

 Make sure you don't fall below standard, because you could lose any search placement benefits, may have selling limits placed on your account, will pay higher final value fees, and could be restricted from selling on the site.
 If your rating is below standard in defect rate, or closed cases without seller resolution, then your overall seller status is below standard.
 If Late Shipment rate is the only requirement you aren't meeting then your account will remain Above Standards and will not become Below Standard.

 Underneath your seller level status, you can drill down to each of the sections that are taken into account to evaluate your seller level.

 Transaction defect rate

-In the transaction defect rate section of the projected tab, you'll see an overview of your performance for the following four areas:
+In the transaction defect rate section of your seller standards dashboard, you'll see an overview of your performance for the following areas: